-Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was called for but not exhibited.
-Uses strategy incorrectly or with parts missing.
-Organizes students into appropriate groups to facilitate the learning of content, but less than the majority of students are displaying the desired effect.
-Organizes students into appropriate groups to facilitate the learning of content.
-The desired effect is displayed in the majority of students.
-Based on student evidence, implements adaptations to achieve the desired effect by more than 90% of the students.
+Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was called Uses strategy Organizes students Organizes students Based on student for but not exhibited. incorrectly or with parts missing. into appropriate groups to facilitate the learning of content, but less than the majority of students are displaying the desired effect. into appropriate groups to facilitate the learning of content.
+The desired effect is displayed in the majority of students. evidence, implements adaptations to achieve the desired effect by more than 90% of the students.